C191068/Ali_Khatami_Hardhat1/README.md

 What is Hardhat?
 Hardhat is one of the most popular programming environments based on Javascript for developing Ethereum-based decentralized applications.
 It consists of different components for editing, compiling, debugging and deploying your smart contracts and dApps, all of which work together to create a complete development environment
 .<br>

+Yarn is a package manager for your code.
+It allows you to use and share (e.g. JavaScript) code with other developers from around the world.
+Yarn does this quickly, securely, and reliably so you don't ever have to worry.<br>

 ![h2](https://github.com/C191068/Ali_Khatami_Hardhat1/assets/89090776/51f6002f-5039-48af-8728-55e7bb3e653b)